-Depression is a mood disorder,characterized by a feeling of sadness,loss or anger that interfere with a person’s everyday life activities, but if these feelings persist and affect the quality of life significantly it called depression.
+Depression is a mood disorder, characterized by a feeling of sadness, loss, or anger that interferes with a person’s everyday life activities, but if these feelings persist and affect the quality of life significantly it is called depression.

 According to WHO, depression is the most common illness worldwide and the leading cause of disability

-- MDD(major depressive disorder)- major disorder is a mood disorder characterised by a number of key features such as depressed mood ,lack of interest in activities, change in weight,change in sleep ,fatigue etc
+- MDD(major depressive disorder)- major disorder is a mood disorder characterized by a number of key features such as depressed mood, lack of interest in activities, change in weight, change in sleep, fatigue, etc

-- Persistent depressive disorder- DYSTHYMIA now known as persistent depressive disorder, refers to a type of chronic depressive present for more days than not for at least two years.
-It can be mild moderate and severe.
+- Persistent depressive disorder- DYSTHYMIA now known as persistent depressive disorder, refers to a type of chronic depressive presence for more days than not for at least two years.
+It can be mild-moderate and severe.

-- Bipolar disorder-is a mood disorder characterised by periods of abnormality elevated mood known as mania, these periods can be mild(hypomania) or they can be so extreme as to cause marked impairment, with a person’s life,require hospitalization,or affect a person’s sense or reality.
+- Bipolar disorder is a mood disorder characterized by periods of abnormality elevated mood known as mania, these periods can be mild(hypomania) or can be so extreme as to cause marked impairment, with a person’s life, require hospitalization, or affect a person’s sense of reality.

 Some people are at higher risk factors include:

 - Life events- these include bereavement, divorce, work issues, relationships with friends and family, financial problems, medical concerns, sadness, grief all these events affect the mental conditions.